MicrosoftDocs/sdk-api/sdk-api-src/content/sysinfoapi/ne-sysinfoapi-developer_drive_enablement_state.md

 ### -field DeveloperDriveEnablementStateError

 Indicates that there was an error determining the developer drive enablement state.
+After this is returned, call [GetLastError](/windows/win32/api/errhandlingapi/nf-errhandlingapi-getlasterror) to get the error value.

 ### -field DeveloperDriveEnabled